MCLDG/web3js-besu-samples/src/erc20/README.md

 You will need to wait 30-60s before executing any commands against the network.

 ## Deploy and execute the smart contract
-Create an on-chain privacy group and deploy the smart contract to the privacy group.
-The application `deployContractOnChainPrivacyGroup.js` will create the contract as a private contract, and retrieve the private contract address.
+Create the on-chain privacy group and deploy the ERC20 smart contract to the privacy group.
+The application `deployTokenOnChainPrivacyGroup.js` will create the contract as a private contract, and retrieve the private contract address.

 ```
 cd src/deployContracts
-node deployContractOnChainPrivacyGroup.js
+node deployTokenOnChainPrivacyGroup.js
 ```

 Execute the smart contract functions:

 ```
-cd src/onChainPrivacyGroup
+cd erc20
-node callContractOnChainPrivacyGroup.js
+node erc20.js
 ```

 On chain privacy groups have dynamic membership.
 Now add & remove nodes to the on-chain privacy group: